Martial Law Era

 The political legacy left by the martial law era still influences Taiwan today.
 Authoritarian thinking, polarized opposition, complex identity issues.
 These are all legacies of the martial law era.

-The experience of martial law has become an important reference for Taiwan's democratic development: emphasis on basic human rights, insistence on rule of law, vibrant civil society participation.
+Martial law left democratic Taiwan three everyday reflexes: emphasis on basic human rights, insistence on rule by law, and vibrant civil-society participation.

 📝 Curator's note